dbjtech/brickyard-cli/readme.md

 options
 - --dir: Path of the brickyard app for run. [default: "./"]

+### brickyard create-module type dir name.
+Create a brickyard module in the specified dir with a specified name and type.
+After call, a directories path will be created.
+And the package.json and index.js will be set for you.

+options
+- --type: Must be "frontend", "backend", "plan" or "buildtask".
+- --dir: Path of the module directory.
+- --name: Package name of the module. [default: basename(dir)]

 ### other options
 - --help: Show usage info